 Washington Rural Healthcare Facilities

 According to data.HRSA.gov, as of April 2021 Washington had:

 - 75 Federally Qualified Health Center sites located outside of Urbanized Areas

 - 7 short term hospitals located outside of Urbanized Areas

 Selected Social Determinants of Health for Rural Washington

-Most Washingtonians have some form of health insurance coverage, although 11.0% of its residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for Washingtonians in 2013 was $47,717, although rural per-capita income lagged at $38,065.
-Estimates from 2013 indicate a poverty rate of 17.8% exists in rural Washington, compared to an 13.7% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 12.4% of the rural population has not completed high school, compared to 9.7% of urban populations.
-The unemployment rate in rural Washington is at 8.0%, while in urban Washington it is at 6.1% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.
+6.6% of Washington residents lack health insurance (Kaiser, 2019).
+According to the USDA Economic Research Service, the average per capita income for Washingtonians in 2019 was $64,758, with the rural per capita income at $46,634.
+The ERS reports, based on 2019 ACS data, that the poverty rate in rural Washington is 13.2%, compared with 9.4% in urban areas of the state.
+11.2% of the rural population has not completed high school, while 8.4% of the urban population lacks a high school diploma according to 2015-2019 ACS data reported by ERS.
+The unemployment rate in rural Washington is 6.1%, while in urban Washington it is 4.1% (USDA-ERS, 2019).

 There are more organizations related to Washington in the organizations section.